 Not really sure why this is called “Deadnettle”, there is nothing dead looking about it!
 Most varieties have leaves splashed with cream in different patterns, which make this a great foliage ground cover after it’s spring and early summer bloom.
 Flowers in white, pink or blue.
 Covers a shady area with a bright accent.
 Will grow in dry shade, but will spread better with regular moisture.

 Sedums and succulents are great drought tolerant plants, and many varieties spread well and are hardy outside of a greenhouse.
-Hen and Chicks is an old fav that has made a comeback, and you can find several colorful varieties at your local nursery.
+Hen and Chicks is an old fav that has made a comeback, and are an evergreen ground cover as well.
 They require almost no maintenance, but do need well drained soil.
 Most love full sun, but some creeping sedums will take partial shade.

 Many ornamental grasses are clumping and low growing, and make good foliage ground covers.
 Mondo grass is one of the most common, because it grows well in shade, a common place to use groundcovers.
 Black mondo grass can be especially striking.
 Mexican Feather Grass grows, and spreads around my garden with abandon.
 VERY drought resistant.
 Blue fescue is another good choice for grasses used as groundcovers, that are drought tolerant.